Dublin City Volunteer Centre (DCVC) was established in January 2014 through a merger of Dublin City North and Dublin City South Volunteer Centres.

 Hilary joined the board in 2014 and is the Finance Manager with MRCI.
 She is a qualified ACCA accountant.
 Before joining MRCI, Hilary worked as a Programme Support Officer for an international NGO based in Dublin, focusing on school improvement in Sub-Saharan Africa.
 She also served with the US Peace Corps in Malawi as a Community Health Worker from 2003-2005.
 She has an M.Phil in International Peace Studies from Trinity College Dublin and a degree in European Studies from the University of Limerick.

-Seán Mullen (Director)
+Seán Mullen (Company Secretary)

 Seán Mullan had careers as a Marine Navigation Officer and a Church Minister before setting up and running a social enterprise called Third Space in Dublin City Centre.
 Having worked as General Manager of the project for six years he has recently handed over that role in order to work on the further development of the project.
 He served for two years overseas as a volunteer with Operation Mobilisation and has previously worked on a number of boards including Greater Blanchardstown Response to Drugs.
 He is married to Ana and has three adult children.